Gear for running on snow and ice

 Traction devices are key.
-Due North Ice Cleats ($24) work really well on ice, packed snow, and plowed roads—that is, most conditions except for deep snow, which I’ve avoided.
-The design is simple, streamlined, and they are easy to strap onto your shoes unlike other devices that are more bulky or have coils.
-You can also stash them in a pocket if you only need for parts of your run.
+Due North Ice Cleats ($24) work well on ice, packed snow, and plowed roads, that is, most conditions except for deep snow.
+The design is simple and easy to strap onto your shoes.
+You can stash them in a pocket if you only need for parts of your run.
 My friend Brandi and her ultra-running friends have been using Kahtoola nanospikes, which also get great reviews ($49).

 Wear warmer tights.
-I've recently discovered the Patagonia Borderless tights, which are super stretchy, soft against your skin, warm but not too warm, not too tight (you can wear knee-high wool compression socks underneath), fast-drying, and they have no annoying seams or tags (I'm super picky about clothing).
-They also have side pockets and a zippered back pocket.
-Stylish, too.
-I need more than one pair.
+I've discovered Patagonia Borderless tights, which are soft, warm, not too tight (you can wear knee-high wool compression socks underneath), fast-drying, and have no annoying seams or tags.
+They have side pockets and a zippered back pocket.

 Also, remember that running in extreme conditions burns a ton of calories.
-For the past couple of months, I've added several tablespoons a day of vanilla almond butter to my diet.
-I keep it in the frig and eat it by the spoonful right out of the jar--it's like dessert.
+I've added several tablespoons a day of vanilla almond butter to my diet, which I keep in the frig and eat by the spoonful.
+If you're dealing with a tough winter too, hang in there!